The holiday season is the time of shopping & gift giving. Learn how to gift experiences — something far more gratifying than giving material items.

-But even if they did gift some off the wall things, we still try to teach them to be grateful for the thought (because that’s truly what counts at the end of the day!)
+But even if they did gift some off the wall things, we still try to teach them to be grateful for the thought.
+After all, that’s truly what counts at the end of the day – right?!

 Perhaps you need some ideas on gifting experiences over gifts – thankfully here are a mountain of ideas that you can incorporate into your family.
 These are just some of the ideas that we have incorporated into our family that have worked well and been enjoyed by our own kids.

 - Local jump facility: I don’t know about your kids, but mine love to jump at all those indoor trampoline places.
 Several are included on the POGO pass (promo code CENTSABLE gets you 60% OFF).. but if you aren’t up for a pass, then inquire in your area to find out how much it would be to get an annual or monthly pass.

 - Paintball: some of the older kids might love a pass to play paintball at a local paintball facility – it could very well be something the parents could do with them, too!

 - Bowling: find a local bowling alley and inquire on the possibility of a monthly or annual pass that will encourage them to spend some time together being active.

 - Memory keeper: kids love to collect things that they have acquired – for our kids, that’s rocks or pyrite (from panning for gold at the local ghost town)… fake money from the ghost town, and random oddities.

 - Movie tickets: we don’t go to the movies all too often (it’s so expensive with 5).. but perhaps there is a movie coming up, the gift of tickets and a popcorn would be a wonderful gift.